October Sky: Plot

-The miner's union goes on strike against the coal company, angering John.
-While the family eats dinner, Vernon shoots into the kitchen but misses John, who dismisses his family's fears, leading to a heated argument with Homer.
+The miner's union goes on strike against the coal company.
 With the mines set to close and resenting his father's pressures, Homer storms out of the house, vowing never to return.

-At the national science fair, Homer's display is well-received, and he enjoys popularity and some sightseeing.
+At the National Science Fair, Homer's display is well received.
 Overnight, someone steals his machined rocket part model – the de Laval nozzle – and his autographed picture of Dr. Wernher von Braun.
-Homer makes an urgent phone call home to his mother Elsie, who implores John to end the ongoing strike so that Mr. Bolden, Bykovsky's replacement, can use the machine shop to build a replacement nozzle.
+Homer makes an urgent phone call home to his mother Elsie, who implores John to end the strike so that Mr. Bolden, Bykovsky's replacement, can build a replacement nozzle in the machine shop.
 John relents when Elsie, fed up with his lack of support for their son, threatens to leave him.

-With the town's support and replacement parts quickly sent to Indianapolis by bus, the boys win the top prize and Homer is bombarded with college scholarship offers.
-He is also congratulated by Von Braun himself, though not realizing his idol's identity.
+With the town's support and replacement parts sent to Indianapolis, the boys win the top prize and Homer is bombarded with college scholarship offers.
+He also shakes hands with Von Braun, although Homer does not realize it was him until after the scientist leaves.

-Homer returns to Coalwood as a hero and visits Miss Riley, who is dying of Hodgkin's lymphoma.
-At the launch of their largest rocket yet – the Miss Riley – John, who never attended any of the launchings, shows up at the last moment and is given the honor of pushing the launch button.
+Homer returns to Coalwood as a hero and visits Miss Riley, who is dying of Hodgkin lymphoma.
+Preparing for the launch of their largest rocket yet, Homer asks his father to come, telling him that Von Braun is brilliant but is not his hero, implying John is his true idol.

+At the launch of their rocket, named for Miss Riley, almost all of Coalwood turns out to watch, including John, who had never come to any of their previous launches.
+John is given the honor of pushing the launch button.
 The Miss Riley reaches an altitude of 30000 ft – higher than the summit of Mount Everest.
-As the town looks up to the skies, John slowly puts his hand on Homer's shoulder and smiles, finally showing Homer that he is proud of him.
+As the town looks to the skies, John puts his hand on Homer's shoulder and smiles, showing Homer that he is proud of him.

-An epilogue, using home movie footage, reveals the real-life outcomes of the main characters' lives.
+An epilogue reveals the real-life outcomes of the main characters' lives, noting that Miss Riley died, the mine closed, John dies later on, Elsie moves to Myrtle Beach and all four Rocket Boys went to college, going on to successful careers, with Homer working at NASA.